Is It Really Safe to Eat Food That Has Freezer Burn?

 You'll be surprised to learn what causes those icy crystals on frozen foods and how to prevent them.

 For those of us who lead busy lives, freezing food can be a lifesaver when it comes to prepping food and getting dinner on the table.
 But what about when you pull out make-ahead freezer meals you prepped in advance (or even that pint of ice cream you want for a midnight snack) and there’s a layer of dreaded freezer burn?
 We investigate what that icy crust is, when the food is still safe to eat and how to avoid the problem in the future.

-What is Freezer Burn?
+What Is Freezer Burn?

-How to Prevent it From Happening
+How to Prevent Freezer Burn

 You should also make sure your freezer isn’t too cold or too packed full of groceries and containers.
 Leave space for air to circulate, and keep the temperature around zero.
 If you plan on freezing leftovers or a freshly baked casserole, make sure you let it cool completely before placing it in the freezer.
-Sealing it up when it’s still warm will cause steam and condensation to form on your food, which is freezer burn just waiting to happen.
+Sealing it up when it’s still warm will cause steam and condensation to form on your food, which is just freezer burn waiting to happen.

 Armed with those tips (and a few high-quality storage containers), you can expect a future free of freezer burn.
 Hello, deliciously defrosted dinner!